shawnroos/granola-obsidian/README.md

 ## Features

-- Extracts meeting date from various formats with fallback mechanisms
-- Identifies attendees from complex name formats and email addresses
-- Extracts meeting topics from headings and bold text
+- Automatically extracts meeting title, date, and attendees from Granola notes
-- Creates structured Obsidian notes with proper frontmatter
+- Creates properly formatted Obsidian markdown files with YAML front matter
-- Generates daily note entries with links to meeting notes
-  - Adds timestamped links to meetings in the daily note
+- Adds links to meetings in daily notes
-  - Prevents duplicate entries
-- Formats notes with Obsidian callout boxes for metadata
-- Properly handles daily note templates with date substitution
+- Extracts topics from headings and bold text
+- Handles various date formats
-- Removes redundant content for cleaner notes
+- Removes redundant content from notes
+- Robust fallback mechanisms for date and attendee extraction
+- Proper handling of daily note templates
+- Clean formatting with Obsidian callout boxes
-- Comprehensive debug logging for troubleshooting
+- Comprehensive error handling and debugging

+## Daily Note Integration

+The script integrates with Obsidian daily notes by:

+1. Creating daily notes if they don't exist
+2. Using the daily note template if available
+3. Adding a Meetings section if not present
+4. Adding links to meetings with timestamps
+5. Preventing duplicate entries
+6. Using robust fallback mechanisms for date formatting

 ## Keeping Scripts in Sync